DocuWare/Intellix/doc/linux-setup.md

 There are two example scripts `run-setup-example.sh` and `run-setup-with-own-sqlserver-example.sh` provided.
 You can modify the scripts and use them to run the setup and start the service when the setup is finished.
+These scripts contain instructions for stopping running Intelligent Indexing instances.

 In order to get strong passwords, these scripts use a password generator to generate passwords for the Web UI and the database user.
 If you do not like to generate random passwords, just modify the examples depending on your need.

+If you do not want to use the example scripts, you can run the setup like this:

 - Simple Intelligent Indexing installation with license file: